aptabase/aptabase-js/packages/web/README.md

 ## Install

-Install the SDK using your preferred JavaScript package manager
+Install the SDK using npm or your preferred JavaScript package manager

 ```bash
 npm add @aptabase/web